 Intoxicated individuals may act in a highly unpredictable fashion, possibly driven by their delusions and hallucinations.

 PCP induced behavior has included physical attacks on others, destruction of property, self-harming, and suicide.
 Some researchers believe that the analgesic properties of the drug can cause users to feel less pain, and that they can then persist in violent or injurious acts.

 Large recreational doses of the drug can induce a psychotic state that resembles schizophrenic episodes, and which can last for months at a time.

-Medical and law enforcement personnel remember the symptoms of PCP intoxication by using the mneumonic device RED DANES, which stands for: rage, erythema (skin redness), dilated pubils, delusions, amnesia, nystagmus (oscillation of the eyeball when moving laterally), excitation and skin dryness.
+Medical and law enforcement personnel remember the symptoms of PCP intoxication by using the mnemonic device RED DANES, which stands for: rage, erythema (skin redness), dilated pupils, delusions, amnesia, nystagmus (oscillation of the eyeball when moving laterally), excitation and skin dryness.

-Management of PCP intoxication mostly consists of physically supportive care such as controlling breathing, circulation, and body temperature, followed by treatment of the psychiatric symptoms.
+PCP intoxication treatment mostly consists of physically supportive care such as controlling breathing, circulation, and body temperature, followed by treatment of the psychiatric symptoms.
 Benzodiazepines, are used to control agitation and seizures when present.
-Antipsycholtics have been used to control psychotic symptoms.
+Antipsychotics have been used to control psychotic symptoms.
 Ongoing psycho-social treatment is often recommended for long-term users who show signs of dependence.